-To expedite the search process and streamline the amount of time it takes to fill many positions, exempt positions in Pay Bands 1 and 2 should generally be filled without the use of a Search Committee.
+To expedite the search process and streamline the amount of time it takes to fill many positions, exempt positions in Pay Bands 1 and 2 should generally be filled without the use of a Search Committee, unless circumstances warrant the dedication of the time and resources that a standard search committee process requires.
+Exempt positions are classified by University Human Resources (UHR) using criteria such as institutional responsibility/span of control, organizational reporting levels, essential duties, minimum qualifications and other factors.
+The Pay Band associated with each exempt position is listed on the position description form.

-Even when there is no Search Committee, Hiring Officials should consider the inclusion of others in the search process, so that the Hiring Official gets the benefit of feedback from multiple sources and so that prospective candidates have the opportunity to learn about the unit/department from the vantage points of different people.
+Even though there is no Search Committee, Hiring Officials should consider the inclusion of other colleagues (and where appropriate, students) in the search process, so that the Hiring Official gets the benefit of the feedback and opinions of knowledgeable others and so that prospective candidates have the opportunity to learn about the unit/department from the vantage points of different people.